nymtech/nym/documentation/operators/src/nodes/mix-node-setup.md

 ```
 ~~~

-Initialise your mix node with the following command, replacing the value of `--id` with the moniker you wish to give your mix node.
+Initialise your Mix Node with the following command, replacing the value of `--id` with the moniker you wish to give your Mix Node.
 Your `--host` must be publicly routable on the internet in order to mix packets, and can be either an Ipv4 or IPv6 address.
 The `$(curl -4 https://ifconfig.me)` command returns your IP automatically using an external service.
 If you enter your IP address manually, enter it **without** any port information.

 ```
 ./nym-mixnode init --id <YOUR_ID> --host $(curl -4 https://ifconfig.me)